-With multibillion-dollar casino resorts all boasting top-of-the-range spas, Macau has become THE place in Asia to indulge in a bit of five-star pampering.
+With multibillion-dollar casino resorts all boasting top-of-the-range spas, Macau is a fantastic place in Asia to indulge in a bit of five-star pampering.
 Not only can you win a small fortune at one of the casinos, you can leave looking and feeling like a million dollars, too.
-Here are ten of the best spas in the city, your best bets for a winning massage, facial or complete head-to-toe makeover.
+If you’re looking for a great spa in Macau, here are your best bets for a winning massage, facial or head-to-toe makeover.

 Definitely a sanctuary for the senses.
 In addition to the superbly decorated treatment rooms that are surprisingly large and private (no communal changing areas), the real standout here is the standard of the spa therapists.
 Every spa therapist is trained at Banyan Tree’s renowned Spa Academy in Phuket, and it shows.
 The design of the place is spectacular, but the standard of service is even better – a true rarity.
 To experience heaven inside an hour and a half, opt for a 90-minute Balinese massage and let your worries and cares just melt away.